 To provide community organizations with an opportunity to get involved in citywide food stamp efforts, the Food Bank has organized a Food Stamp Task Force.
 The monthly meeting of the Food Stamp Task Force consists of service providers, federal, state and local government representatives and advocates who convene to discuss how food stamp policy impacts outreach and application assistance.

 Learn more about the Food Bank's Food Stamp Training & Outreach participation levels:

 Too many New Yorkers who are eligible for food stamps do not receive the benefits they are entitled to — in many cases because they have been turned down in the past or have never applied.
 Learn the answers to basic questions on food stamp eligibility, how to engage clients and break down barriers to enrollment, and find out how community agencies in NYC can begin to conduct outreach for food stamps and other benefits.

 These trainings enable community agencies to help clients apply for food stamps, thereby expanding beyond community outreach.
 Community agencies can provide application assistance by estimating a food stamp budget, document readiness and mediation.

 Facilitated Application Submission is the easiest, fastest and most reliable way to get food stamps from a community-based location.
 Local organizations are approved to electronically submit Food Stamp applications and supporting documents from their site, decreasing the processing time for the application.
 The Food Bank provides training and technical assistance to select organizations on becoming a facilitated application submission site.

-Contact Emanuel Negron, Benefits Training Manager, for information on how your organization can become a food stamp resource in your community.
+Contact Emanuel Negron, Director of Benefits Access, for information on how your organization can become a food stamp resource in your community.